opengisch/QgisModelBaker/docs/docs/user_guide/topping_exporter.md

 ![generated](../assets/usabilityhub-exporter-generated.png)

-## 8. Taste your toppics
+## 8. Taste your toppings

-Test your toppics locally before adding them to your repository.
+Test your toppings locally before adding them to your repository.
 Do this by adding the path of your toppings as [custom model directory](../user_guide/plugin_configuration/#custom-model-directories). `ilidata.xml` and `ilimodels.xml` are searched and parsed in it.

 ![localrepo](../assets/usabilityhub-exporter-repo.png)